2600254/gfe_driver/README.md

   were generated with another [ad-hoc tool](https://github.com/whatsthecraic/graphlog).
 - `yahoo-songs` and `edit-enwiki` were taken from the [Konect webpage](http://konect.cc/networks/) they were prepared for our experiments by sorting them by timestamp and removing duplicates by using `tools/timestampd_graph_2_edge_list.py`.
+- `uk-2007-05` can be found at [there](https://1drv.ms/u/c/db6587cfda88e436/EU-ZDzgc321Elbu8RJsbK4ABgiFabEzsdTxF8F87kFJ65w?e=UbF0AP), which is derived by reformatting the data from [there](https://sites.cc.gatech.edu/dimacs10/archive/clustering.shtml).

 A complete image of all datasets used in the experiments can be downloaded from Zenodo: [input graphs](https://zenodo.org/record/3966439), [graph logs](https://zenodo.org/record/3967002), [dense friendster](https://zenodo.org/record/5146230) and [timestamped graphs](https://zenodo.org/record/5752476).